puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ### `selector-threads`

-This sets the number of threads that the webserver will dedicate to processing events on connected sockets for _unencrypted_ HTTP traffic.
+This sets the number of selectors that the webserver will dedicate to processing events on connected sockets for unencrypted HTTPS traffic.
 Defaults to the number of virtual cores on the host divided by 2, with a minimum of 1 and maximum of 4.
+The number of selector threads actually used by Jetty is twice the number of selectors requested.
+For example, if a value of 3 is specified for the `selector-threads` setting, Jetty will actually use 6 selector threads.

 ### `max-threads`